Knutakir/IT2810-Project-4/README.md

 ## Testing
 ### Responsive design and OS

+The group tested the application and made sure that the different filtering options worked together, and that they worked with search and sorting.
+The pagination and rating was tested.
+The group made sure that AsyncStorage worked as intended, also after reopening the application.

+All of these functionalites were tested on both iOS and Android.
+There was also done testing of the responsive design, to make sure that it woked well on different sizes.

 The group tested the application on three different mobile devices, an iPhone 5s with iOS, a Samsung Galaxy Tab S2 with Android and a Samsung Galaxy S9+.

 Picker, small other changes